NaveenKumarRamachandran/Simple-Quiz-Android/README.md

- Using static array to initialize the question and answer in this app
+1) Using static array to initialize the question and answer in this app 2)Timer 60 Secouds
+3)Result Page